DriveX-devs/TRACEN-X/README.md

 This project is designed to record and replay GNSS serial data, specifically handling NMEA and UBX messages, and CAN Bus data.

-It consists of two main scripts: `record/record.py` and `replay/replay.py`.
+It consists of three main scripts: `record/record.py`, `replay/replay.py`, and `merge_traces/union.py`.

 ## Features

-- **record.py**: Reads data from a Serial Device and/or a CAN Bus and saves it to a JSON file.
+- **record/record.py**: Reads data from a Serial Device and/or a CAN Bus and saves it to a JSON file.
-- **replay.py**: Reads data from JSON files and emulates in real-time a Serial Device and/or a CAN Bus.
+- **replay/replay.py**: Reads data from JSON files and emulates in real-time a Serial Device and/or a CAN Bus.
 If desired, it displays a GUI to visualize the vehicle and the objects perceived.
-- **serial_emulator.py**: Utility class to emulate a serial device using `socat`.
-- **decoded_messages**: Utility class to decode NMEA messages to extract latitude, longitude, and heading of vehicle.
+- **replay/decoded_messages.py**: Utility class to decode NMEA messages to extract latitude, longitude, and heading of vehicle.
+- **replay/vehicle_visualizer**: GUI to visualize the vehicle and the objects perceived.
+- **serial_emulator/serial_emulator.py**: Utility class to emulate a serial device using `socat`.
+- **merge_traces/union.py**: Utility class to merge multiple csv traces into a single one.

 ## Requirements